Multiwave COVID-19 Prediction from Social Awareness using Web Search and Mobility Data: Data

 \subsection{Mobility, Web Search, and Symptom Data}

 We utilize four datasets: infection cases, mobile phone location data, web search data, and symptom data in Tokyo from Jan.
 6, 2020, to May 15, 2021.
-The mobility and web search data were owned by an \_ANONYMOUS\_COMPANY\_ with strict privacy protection regulations.
+The mobility and web search data were owned by Yahoo Japan Corporation with strict privacy protection regulations.
 The descriptions of these data are as follows:

-\begin{itemize} \item Infection data.
-We access the daily new infection cases for 23 wards of Tokyo from the Tokyo COVID-19 Task Force website \cite{infection} which is maintained by Tokyo metropolitan government. \item Mobility data.
-Table \ref{table_11} presents a sample piece of raw mobility data.
-The mobility data consists of a fake id (after privacy protection operations), the user's geolocation in terms of longitude and latitude at a specific time.
-The data collection frequency was around half an hour on average, which depends on the movements of the user: the frequency is higher if the user moves faster.
+\begin{itemize} \item \textbf{Infection data.} We access the daily new infection cases for 23 wards of Tokyo from the Tokyo COVID-19 Task Force website \cite{infection} which is maintained by Tokyo metropolitan government and open to public. \item \textbf{Mobility data.} Table \ref{table_11} in Supplement presents a sample piece of raw mobility data.
+The mobility data consists of a fake ID (after privacy protection operations), the user's geolocation in terms of longitude and latitude at a specific time.
+The data collection frequency was around 30 mins on average, which depends on the movements of the user: the frequency is higher if the user moves faster.
 In this study, the mobility data is utilized to identify Tokyo residents' home locations and mine the Mobility Matrix $\mathbf{E}_{t}$.

-\item Web search data.
-Table \ref{table_22} presents a sample piece of raw web search records.
+\item \textbf{Web search data.} Table \ref{table_11} in Supplement presents a sample of raw web search record.
 Each record contains the user ID, web query words, as well as web search time.
 The web search data is used to get COVID-19 symptom-related web search counts.
-Note that the \_ANONYMOUS\_COMPANY\_ maintains these data to promote users' experiences and does not share any individual-level data with other agencies.
+Note that Yahoo Japan Corporation maintains these data to promote users' experiences and does not share any individual-level data with other agencies.

-\item Symptom data.
-Based on two existing COVID-19 symptom studies \cite{sarker2020self,wang2021covid} and the COVID-19 symptom list released by the Centers for Disease Control and Prevention \cite{cdc}, we finally specify 44 symptoms, which are used to measure the counts of symptom-related web search records.
-The full list of these symptoms is shown in Table \ref{table_33}.
-Note that we translate these symptoms from English to Japanese, and then count the number of corresponding web searches. \end{itemize}
+\item \textbf{Symptom data.} Based on two existing COVID-19 symptom studies \cite{sarker2020self,wang2021covid} and the COVID-19 symptom list released by the Centers for Disease Control and Prevention \cite{cdc}, we finally specify 44 symptoms, which are used to measure the counts of symptom-related web search records.
+These symptoms are shown in Table \ref{table_33} in Supplement.
+We translate these symptoms from English to Japanese, and then count the number of corresponding web searches in Japanese.
+Note that a few symptoms have a large number of web search counts, and we therefore utilize the most frequent $1 \leq n_{w}\leq 44$ symptoms in our prediction framework. \end{itemize}